Complete Guide To The Polish Chicken Breed

 The beak for both female and male Golden Polish is dark horn in color, and their shanks and toes are slate blue.

-This variety is recognized by the American and British Poultry Associations for both bearded and non-bearded Polish.
-The British Poultry Standards color specifications, however, differ to the American ones.
+This variety is recognized for both bearded and non-bearded Polish.
+The British Poultry Standards color specifications, however, differ from the American ones.

 Although not its official name, this variety is frequently called Golden Laced Polish or Polish chicken recognized variety bearded Golden.